urakubo/UNI-EM/Documents/Workflow1.md

 - Select Dojo → Import EM Stack/Segmentation from the dropdown menu.
 The dialog "Import Images & Segments" will appear (**Fig. 1.2**)。

 - Set the Source Image Folder as **"[UNI-EM]/data/DNN_trainig _images"**.
 - Check the Use blank segmentation box.
-The section "Segmentation folder" will be disabled.
+The section "Source Segmentation Folder" will be disabled.
 - Specify the Destination Dojo Folder.
 Dojo style files will be stored in this folder.
 <BR>
 <p align="center">